When you think of tendonitis, most people think of Achilles tendonitis at first https://en.wikipedia.org/wiki/Achilles_tendon.

 The pain can start as mild, but then gradually become stronger and severe.

-If you are suffering from tendonitis of your shoulder, you will be unable to move your shoulder.
+If you are suffering from tendonitis in your shoulder, you will be unable to move your shoulder.

 Feeling pain on the location of the tendon or in the surrounding area is a clear sign of tendonitis.